ARM-software/CMSIS-Stream/Examples/cyclo/README.md

 The graph generates an infinite streams of values : 1,2,3,4,5,1,2,3,4,5,1,2,3,4,5 ...
 For this example, the number of iterations will be limited so that it does not run forever.

-The big difference compared to the  [simple example without CMSIS-DSP](../simple/README.md) is the source node:
+The big difference compared to the  [simple example](../simple/README.md) is the source node:

 * The source node is no more generating samples per packet of 5
 * The first call to the source node will generate 3 samples